stjude/DeepBrainIPP/README.md

 ## User Guide for Model Training
 -----
-  1.Download the singularity images from this URL
+  1. Download the singularity images from this URL

   2. Copy it in "Singularity" folder